tytydraco/yessleep/out/Dental_Damn.md

 “I have sucked out blood and pus and put the medicine in.
 Come back in two weeks and we will finish.”

-When all was said and done Vlad the Impaler had shaved the sad remnants of my bum tooth into a post and then a week or so put in a crown.
-And then, one week later he passed from this life.
+When all was said and done Vlad the Impaler had shaved the sad remnants of my bum tooth into a post and then a week or so later put in a crown.
+He had bobbled it, and I almost swallowed it, but we worked together as a team and, just like that, my dental nightmare was over.

+Or, so I thought.

+One week later:

+Dr. Vlad the Impaler had passed from this life.
 Suddenly.

-I cried when I heard.
+I cried when his assistant Alla told me his heart had just stopped.
 I had been with Vlad since 23.
+Within a week his office was closed as if he'd never been there 40 years.

-And then there was pain.
+And then there was new pain to interrupt my grief.

 Dental pain.
-Blood and tears.
-I was sweating.
+Blood and tears filled my sink.
+I was sweating, too.

-And just like that, after a brief text exchange, Dr. Hooperova was my new dentist.
+And just like that, after a brief text exchange, Dr. Hooperova was officially my new dentist.

 Dr. Hooperova, who had, incidentally, twenty-years ago, been Vlad’s assistant.

-Her new office was fancy digs dug deep in hipster Brooklyn, facing the Manhattan skyline, with all the brashness of an entitled trust fund brat.
-I looked out at the skyline, wondering how many humans had devoted their lives to this monument?
-The monument of what?
+Her new office was fancy digs dug deep in hipster Brooklyn.
+Panoramic views facing the Manhattan skyline, with all the brashness of an entitled trust fund brat.

+I looked out at the skyline, wondering how many humans had devoted their lives to this monument...

+The monument of what, though?
+Technology?
+Mastery of nature?
 Freedom?

-I breathed deep as I thought my left eye was going to explode from the throbbing pain.
+I breathed deep as I thought my left eye was going to explode from the throbbing pain in my jaw.

-Anything to distract from the wreckage my incessant nocturnal grinding and then Dr. Hooperova was in.
+I thought of comic books, women, baseball; anything to distract from the dental damnation my incessant nocturnal grinding had led me to.

+And then, then the good doctor was in.

-“You know about the grinding and bone loss.”
+“You know about the grinding and bone loss,” Dr. Hooperova said plainly.

 I nodded.